ansys/pyaedt/doc/source/Getting_started/Installation.rst

 Build Toolkits with PyAEDT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 You can create and install external toolkits.
-The template provides a framework to create your own toolkits using PyAEDT.
+The Antenna Wizard toolkit provides an example for modeling antennas using Ansys Electronics Desktop (AEDT).
-The template can be found at `Template <https://aedt.toolkit.template.docs.pyansys.com/>`_.
+The Antenna Wizard can be found at `Antenna Wizard <https://github.com/ansys/pyaedt-toolkits-antenna/>`_.

 .. image:: ../Resources/template_ribbon.png
   :width: 800